Gavin113/WWW2025_MMCTR/README.md

 1. Train the model on train and validation sets:
 The main model : src/DIN_att6.py

-The best.yaml is the best hyperparameter configuration found by the hyperparameter tuner, only 2 epoch training we can get the best performance.
+The best.yaml is the best hyperparameter configuration found by the hyperparameter tuner.
 ```
     embedding_regularizer: 1.0e-07
     net_regularizer: 0.01